Director of Graduate Programs, TECS

 About Emiel DenHartog

-- Evaluate added value of new technologies and materials for workers who need to perform in hazardous or challenging conditions such as, but not limited to fire fighters, military, law enforcement, athletes and outdoor expeditions.
+- Evaluate and quantify added value of new technologies and materials for workers who need to perform in hazardous or challenging conditions such as, but not limited to fire fighters, military, law enforcement, athletes and outdoor expeditions.
 To achieve that multi-disciplinary research needs to be my way of life.

 - Projects of interest range from basic heat and mass transfer modeling, physiological measurements, skin health and human monitoring, textile comfort and performance tests and quantitative analysis of psychological and behavioral aspects of clothing, athletic wear and protective equipment.

 - Ph.D.
 Biomedical Physics, Erasmus University Rotterdam, The Netherlands, 1997

 - MSc Experimental Physics, Utrecht University, The Netherlands, 1992

 - Effects of environmental temperature and humidity on evaporative heat loss through firefighter suit materials made with semi-permeable and microporous moisture barriers